kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.0.0/kosli_snapshot_server.md

 Report a snapshot of artifacts running in a server environment to Kosli.
 You can report directory or file artifacts in one or more server paths.

+When fingerprinting a 'dir' artifact, you can exclude certain paths from fingerprint calculation using the '--exclude' flag.
+Excluded paths are relative to the artifact path(s) and can be literal paths or glob patterns.
+The supported glob pattern syntax is what is documented here: https://pkg.go.dev/path/filepath#Match

 ```shell
 kosli snapshot server ENVIRONMENT-NAME [flags]
 ```